 - the SMF in the VPLMN needs to handle and to check with respect to roaming agreements QoS requests from the SMF in HPLMN.

+The SMF in VPLMN obtains subscription data (i.e. whether an UL CL or a Branching Point may be inserted for a PDU session towards this DNN) from the SMF in HPLMN during the PDU session establishment.